I've often wondered

 tortoise?!

-also didn't include in the other version of the story that
+They also didn't include in the other version of the story that

 I was a champion runner in college.
 I always made the Dean's